Jerusha-Manoj/Jerusha-Manoj.github.io/_posts/2023-06-17-project-Leadership.md

 In my first month as DMA's Youth Forum President, I organized a successful charity event aimed at collecting canned food for Gleaners, a local charitable organization.
 Through strategic communication efforts, including flyers and messages, I effectively encouraged participation and engagement from diverse age groups.
 Not only did we surpass our goal of collecting 300 cans, but we exceeded expectations by gathering over 500 cans of food.
 Additionally, I enlisted Youth Forum volunteers to assist in shelving the collected food, providing them with a valuable hands-on experience and a deeper understanding of the impactful work carried out by Gleaners.

 #### Impacts
--Increased awareness and visibility of Gleaners, the local charitable organization, within the community.
+-Increased awareness and visibility of Gleaners, the local charitable organization, within the community.<br>
--Engaged individuals and provided them with an opportunity to make a positive impact by donating canned food to support Gleaners' cause.
+-Engaged individuals and provided them with an opportunity to make a positive impact by donating canned food to support Gleaners' cause.<br>
--Fostered a sense of unity and collaboration among the Youth Forum volunteers who participated in shelving the collected food.
+-Fostered a sense of unity and collaboration among the Youth Forum volunteers who participated in shelving the collected food.<br>
--Provided volunteers with a hands-on experience, allowing them to develop a deeper understanding of Gleaners' impactful work and the importance of community involvement.
+-Provided volunteers with a hands-on experience, allowing them to develop a deeper understanding of Gleaners' impactful work and the importance of community involvement.<br>
--Contributed to addressing food insecurity by collecting over 500 cans of food, surpassing the initial goal of 300, and making a tangible difference in the lives of those in need.
+-Contributed to addressing food insecurity by collecting over 500 cans of food, surpassing the initial goal of 300, and making a tangible difference in the lives of those in need.<br>

 #### Skills Developed
--Leadership skills demonstrated through successful organization of a charity event as Youth Forum President.
+-Leadership skills demonstrated through successful organization of a charity event as Youth Forum President.<br>
--Effective communication methods tailored to different age groups, with personal texts proving most impactful.
+-Effective communication methods tailored to different age groups, with personal texts proving most impactful.<br>
--Problem-solving and creative thinking showcased through overcoming challenges and finding innovative solutions to encourage participation.
+-Problem-solving and creative thinking showcased through overcoming challenges and finding innovative solutions to encourage participation.<br>
--Experience in volunteer management and fostering teamwork during the event.
+-Experience in volunteer management and fostering teamwork during the event.<br>
--Commitment to social responsibility and community engagement, aligning with company values and initiatives.
+-Commitment to social responsibility and community engagement, aligning with company values and initiatives.<br>

 ---
 <style>